Mali War: Claims against the Malian Army and loyalists

 The Tuaregs and Arabs who lived in Bamako and elsewhere in southern Mali were subjects of a rash of ethnic attacks by black Malians, despite many of them being hostile to Azawad separatism as well as the Islamists.
 In fact, a large part of them actually had only recently arrived to the government-held south, fleeing the violence in the north.

 An incident arose on 8 September 2012 when a group of Malian soldiers detained 17 unarmed Tablighi preachers from Mauritania in Dogofry, north-east of Diabaly, while en route to a religious conference in Bamako and executed all but one of them without reporting to their own command.
 The Malian government expressed its condolences for the event, which Associated Press considered a symptom of the disintegration of discipline and command in the Malian Army as a result of the 21 March Coup.

 On 19 January 2013, Human Rights Watch report killings and other human rights abuses committed by the Malian army in the central Malian town of Niono.
 Tuaregs and Arabs were especially targeted.

 On 23 January 2013, BBC reported claims by the International Federation of Human Rights that Malian Army soldiers had carried out summary executions against people suspected of being militant, and with bodies subsequently being hastily buried in makeshift graves and wells.
 Some victims were reportedly killed for not having identity documents or for their ethnicity.
 Reportedly, dozens of ethnic Tuaregs living in Bamako had their homes raided by government troops.

+According to ACLED, 731 civilians were killed as a result of Malian and Russian drone strikes on rebel territory from september 2023 to september 2026.

+On June 15, Russian aircraft carried out airstrikes on the village of Kirni.
+According to the Africa Corps several terrorist commanders were killed in the attack.
+However, Human Rights Watch refuted this.
+8 civilians, including three children, were killed in the attack.

+On 23 June 2026, Africa Corps troops were reported to have killed four civilians near Zahro and Abakoira, dismembering one of the bodies and arranging it in the shape of a swastika.

+On 3 September 2026, Former Malian army colonel Alpha Yaya was sentenced to 20 years in prison for writing in his book about war crimes committed by the Malian army against civilians.